All photography provided by Jared Chambers

 I love you.

 Over the past two months I have been trained and certified in Reiki I, II & III - making me a certified Reiki Master.
-I now operate a by donation reiki healing clinic in Fairfield, IA.
+I am also now a certified Theta Healer.
+I run a by-donation healing clinic from my home, as well as, offer virtual sessions.